bobintornado/bobintornado.github.io/_posts/2015-12-29-Multiple-Images-Uploading-With-CarrierWave-and-PostgreSQL-Array.markdown

 {% highlight ruby %}
 .field
-  = f.file_field :images, multiple: true # add the multiple part file input
+  = f.file_field :images, multiple: true # make this input a multiple files input
 {% endhighlight %}

 Then let's edit the `#gallery_params` method of `GalleriesController` to accept multiple images.